 Although we sell our products to our largest end customer through distributors, we have a development and supply agreement which provides a general framework for our transactions with this end customer.
 This agreement continues until either party terminates for material breach.
 Under this agreement, we have agreed to develop and deliver new products to this end customer at its request, provided it also meets our business purposes, and have agreed to indemnify it for intellectual property infringement or any injury or damages caused by our products.
 This end customer does not have any minimum or binding purchase obligations under this agreement.
+If our end customers were to choose to work with other manufacturers or our relationships with our customers is disrupted for any reason, it could have a significant negative impact on our business.
+Any reduction in sales attributable to our larger customers, including our largest end customer, would have a significant and disproportionate impact on our business, financial condition, and results of operations.

 Because our sales are made pursuant to standard purchase orders, orders may be cancelled, reduced, or rescheduled with little or no notice and without penalty.
 Cancellations of orders could result in the loss of anticipated sales without allowing us sufficient time to reduce our inventory and operating expenses.
 In addition, changes in forecasts or the timing of orders from our customers, including our larger end customers, expose us to the risks of inventory shortages or excess inventory.
 This in turn could cause our operating results to fluctuate.
+For example, in 2018 we incurred approximately \$8.0 million in cost of inventory in anticipation of an order that did not materialize.
+This resulted in an inventory write-down of approximately \$8.0 million for 2018.
+We were able to sell approximately \$3.0 million of such inventory in the fourth quarter of 2018.